Are Elites Meritocratic and Efficiency-Seeking? Evidence from MBA Students: Empirical Appendix

 Appendix Figure~\ref{fig:gini_cond} presents the average Gini coefficient (Panel A) and the share of earnings redistributed (Panel B) across different experimental conditions.
-Panel A shows that the level of inequality implemented by spectators varies significantly by condition.
-In the luck treatment, where earnings are randomly assigned, the average Gini coefficient is $0.43$.
-In contrast, inequality is substantially higher in the performance and in the efficiency cost conditions.
-The efficiency cost condition generates the highest inequality, with an average Gini coefficient of $0.63$.
+Panel A shows that implemented inequality varies significantly by condition.
+In the luck treatment, where earnings are randomly assigned, the average Gini coefficient is $\getval{gini_mean_luck}$.
+In contrast, inequality is substantially higher in the performance and efficiency cost conditions.
+The efficiency cost condition generates the highest inequality, with an average Gini coefficient of $\getval{gini_mean_eff}$.
 Panel B illustrates the fraction of earnings redistributed across conditions.
-Spectators redistribute the highest share of earnings in the luck condition, while redistribution decreases sharply in the performance and efficiency cost treatments.
+Spectators redistribute the highest share of earnings in the luck condition, while redistribution decreases sharply in the performance and efficiency cost conditions.